ZeitOnline/vivi/core/src/zeit/content/gallery/README.txt

 >>> zope.app.component.hooks.setSite(getRootFolder())

-A callery behaves like a container, it contains images.
+A gallery behaves like a container, it contains images.
 When we create a gallery it is empty:

 >>> from zeit.content.gallery.gallery import Gallery